bartholomewHarris/fuzzingNode.jsApplications/README.md

 This will launch that specific fuzzer against that specifc application.

+*Misc.
+Notes:*

-In each script, file paths have been written to be local to this project so they shouldn't need changing, however if this changes in future revisions all file directory commands are called using `os.chdir(...file_path...)`
+In each script, file paths have been written to be local to this project so they shouldn't need changing, however if this changes in future revisions, all file directory commands can be found starting with: `os.chdir(<file_path>)`

+Where possible, each `run.py` will produce a report of findings - these are stored in the 'reports' folder and will follow the format "fuzzer_application_report.html"